-The problem I see with this reasoning is that it presumes a strict chronological sequence for Rev 19.
-The logic amounts to this: If those who return with Christ in Rev 19:14 are the church (i.e., the body of Christ exclusive of Old Testament saints and martyred Tribulation saints), then those in Rev 19:7-8 can only be that part of the bride at this point in time.
-Such reasoning, however, overlooks the fact that the marriage supper in Rev 19:7-9 is a millennial event (as I shall demonstrate in section "D").
-Even if we admit that it is only the church who returns with Christ in Rev 19:14, the marriage supper in Rev 19:7-9 (because it is a millennial event) will also include the Old Testament saints and Tribulation saints.
-Thus, Rev 19:7-9 should not be used to argue for the church judged and rewarded prior to the Second Coming, because these verses depict a broader group of saints who will attend a millennial event.
+The problem I see with this reasoning is that it presumes a strict chronological sequence for Revelation 19.
+The logic amounts to this: If those who return with Christ in Rev 19:14 are the church (i.e., the body of Christ exclusive of OT saints and martyred tribulation saints), then those in Rev 19:7-8 can only be that part of the bride at this point in time.
+Such reasoning, however, overlooks the fact that the marriage supper in Rev 19:7-9 is a millennial event (as I shall demonstrate below).
+Even if we admit that it is only the church who returns with Christ in Rev 19:14, the marriage supper in Rev 19:7-9 (because it is a millennial event) will also include the OT saints and tribulation saints.
+Thus, Rev 19:7-9 should not be used to argue for the church judged and rewarded prior to the second coming, because these verses depict a broader group of saints who will attend a millennial event.